xinyanghuang7/Basic-Visual-Language-Model/README.md

 2. **--base_value_model openai/clip-vit-large-patch14**: Specify the path to the base visual model, here using `openai/clip-vit-large-patch14`.
 3. **--model_weights ./weights/train_V1_5/checkpoint-10000/**: Specify the path to the model weights, here using the checkpoint `checkpoint-10000` saved during training.
 4. **--image_path ./test_img/1.jpg**: Specify the path to the input image, here using `./test_img/1.jpg`.
-5. **--prompt "Describe the colors in the image using language<|extra_0|>"**: Specify the prompt for the model, here asking the model to describe the colors in the image using language.
+5. **--prompt "Describe the colors appearing in the image<|extra_0|>"**: Specify the prompt for the model, here asking the model to describe the colors appearing in the image.

 ## References 📚